Welcome

 Figure 3: Number of studies by habitat, life stage and sex

-# Calculate the number of unique studies by each categorical variable
+# Calculate number of unique studies per category

 plot_data <- dat %>%